siyasathaye/power-outage-analysis/README.md

 To approximate the null distribution of this test statistic, we ran a **permutation test**:

 1. Kept the outage durations fixed.
-2. Randomly shuffled the `"IS_SEVERE"` labels to break any association between severity and duration.
+2. Randomly shuffled the `'IS_SEVERE'` labels to break any association between severity and duration.
 3. For each shuffle, recomputed the difference in means:
    (mean duration for outages labelled severe) − (mean duration for outages labelled non-severe).
 4. Repeated this **N = 5,000** times to build the null distribution of the test statistic.